Learn What to Do With RSUs on Form W-2

 I researched the treatment of RSUs and Box 14 and below are my findings.
 They should help you if you face a similar problem.

 The Amount Stated in Box 14 for RSUs Is Already Included in Box 1 Wages.

-For example, if we have $234,567 reported in Box 1 as wages and we have $12,345 reported in Box 14 labeled as RSUs, then that $12,345 is already included in the $234,567 amount.
+For example, if we have $234,567 reported in Box 1 as wages and $12,345 reported in Box 14 labeled as RSUs, then, the $12,345 is already included in the $234,567 amount.